WilsonLe/website/public/notes/chapter-7.md

 The average response time of RR is (0 + 1 + 2) / 3 = 1, while for SJF, the average response time is (0 + 5 + 10) / 3 = 5.

 The length of the time slice is critical for RR.
 The shorter it is, the better the performance of RR under the response-time metric.
 However, making the time slice too short is problematic: suddenly the cost of context switching will dominate overall performance.
 Thus, deciding on the length of the time slice presents a trade-off to a system designer, making it long enough to amortize the cost of switching without making it so long that the system is no longer responsive.
+The length of the slice generally should be a multiple of the time to interrupt the CPU.

 More generally, any policy (such as RR) that is fair, i.e., that evenly divides the CPU among active processes on a small time scale, will perform poorly on metrics such as turnaround time.
 Indeed, this is an inherent trade-off: if you are willing to be unfair, you can run shorter jobs to completion, but at the cost of response time; if you instead value fairness, response time is lowered, but at the cost of turnaround time.
 This type of trade-off is common in systems; you can’t have your cake and eat it too.

 # Incorporating I/O

-Now we one more assumption: there will be I/O. The scheduler clearly has a decision to make when a job initiates an I/O request, because the currently-running job won’t be using the CPU during the I/O; it is blocked waiting for I/O completion.
+Now we have one more assumption: there will be I/O. The scheduler clearly has a decision to make when a job initiates an I/O request, because the currently-running job won’t be using the CPU during the I/O; it is blocked waiting for I/O completion.
 If the I/O is sent to a hard disk drive, the process might be blocked for a few milliseconds or longer, depending on the current I/O load of the drive.
 Thus, the scheduler should probably schedule another job on the CPU at that time.

 ![figure 7.8-7.9](https://i.ibb.co/XsGn0WW/7-8-7-9.png)